A hard nut to crack for commercial general contractors

 As the economy continues to recover from its recent downswing, the commercial construction industry also continues to grow.
 However, the industry is still encountering challenges that can affect businesses and investors.
 When it comes to effectively addressing and handling these challenges, hiring an experienced general contractor is a good way to ensure that your project goes smoothly and successfully.

 - Old or outdated infrastructure.
-Often, commercial buildings that are 40 or 50 years old are in need of renovation because the infrastructure is deteriorating or simply not up to modern standards.
+Often, commercial buildings that are 40 or 50 years old need renovation because the infrastructure is deteriorating or simply not up to modern standards.
 However, redoing an old building, especially critical parts like the frame or the foundation, can be challenging and expensive.
-General contractors with experience renovating old commercial buildings can determine what needs replacing or if the building needs to be rebuilt from the ground up, and they can also determine how to go about the renovation process efficiently and inexpensively.
+General contractors with experience renovating old commercial buildings can determine what needs replacing or if the building needs to be rebuilt from the ground up.
+They can also determine how to go about the renovation process efficiently and inexpensively.

 - Rising costs of materials and labor.
-As with many industries, the commercial construction industry is facing the rising costs of raw materials and of labor, based on demand and the general state of the economy.
+As with many industries, the commercial construction industry is facing rising costs of raw materials and labor based on demand and the general state of the economy.
 This can, in turn, drive up the overall cost of your building project and cause problems with your budget.
-In order to make sure that your project goes as planned and that you do not have to cut corners, your general contractor will account for the increased costs of materials and labor by purchasing the best quality materials for the price you can pay and by knowing exactly how many people to hire for the project.
+To make sure that your project goes as planned and that you do not have to cut corners, your general contractor will account for the increased costs of materials and labor by purchasing the best quality materials for the price you can pay and by knowing exactly how many people to hire for the project.

 - Renovations and expansions.
 Perhaps you already have a commercial building in place, but it needs to be added onto or redone.
-There are many things that must be considered before beginning such a project — everything from zoning concerns to structural issues to aesthetic considerations.
+Many things must be considered before beginning such a project — everything from zoning concerns to structural issues to aesthetic considerations.
 For any of these concerns, a general contractor can talk through them with you and determine the best way to approach your renovation or expansion.

 Because an experienced general contractor has handled these challenges before, he or she can help ensure that your commercial construction project is ultimately successful.